apollographql/apollo-server/docs/source/schema/schema.md

 ## The schema definition language

-The GraphQL specification includes a human-readable **schema definition language** (or **SDL**) that you use to define your schema.
+The GraphQL specification includes a human-readable **schema definition language** (or **SDL**) that you use to define your schema and store it as a string.

-The SDL's syntax superficially resembles JSON.
 Here's a short example schema that defines two object types: `Book` and `Author`:

 ```graphql
 type Book {